No one had time to maintain our design system docs. I built a Figma plugin that generates complete documentation in under a minute.

-Solution: I built a Figma plugin using Claude API that automatically generates visual documentation in 3-5 seconds.
-The plugin extracts component data, uses Claude to write contextual explanations, and embeds live component instances so docs stay in sync with designs.
+Solution: I built a Figma plugin using Claude API that extracts component data, generates contextual explanations, and embeds live instances so docs regenerate faster than they can drift out of sync.

 This was a personal project I built to solve a documentation pain point I experienced firsthand while working on ConnexAI's design system.